 Basic earnings per share are computed by dividing net profit by the weighted average number of ordinary shares outstanding during the period.
 Diluted earnings per share are computed using the treasury stock method by dividing net profit (adding-back interest expense, net of tax effects, related to convertible debt if determined to be dilutive) by the weighted average number of ordinary shares and potential ordinary shares outstanding during the period.
 The weighted average shares used to compute diluted earnings per share include the incremental shares of ordinary shares relating to stock options granted, non vested shares and convertible debt to the extent such incremental shares are dilutive.
 Non vested shares with performance or market conditions are included in the computation of diluted earnings per share if their conditions have been satisfied at the balance sheet date and if the awards are dilutive.
-If all the conditions have not been satisfied by the end of the period, the number of contingently issuable shares included in the diluted earnings per share included in the ordinary shares that would be issuable if the end of the period, the number of shares that would be issuable if the end of the contingency period.
+If all the conditions have not been satisfied by the end of the period, the number of contingently issuable shares included in the diluted earnings per share calculation is based on the number of shares that would be issuable if the end of the period were the end of the contingency period.